mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 character set, \[0-9A-Za-z\].
 Use *camelCase* to define the elements of the URI path.
 Do not use snake\_case.

-For the avoidance of doubt, “\_” (underscore) and “-” (hyphen) should not be used in URI path or query segment identifiers.
+For the avoidance of doubt, "\_" (underscore) and "-" (hyphen) should not be used in URI path or query segment identifiers.

 This probably seems a bit parochial.
 The purpose is to find a well-defined URI format that is consistent with wide-spread practice, easy to define, predictable, and that maps to native environments and conventions.
-It isn’t going to satisfy everyone.
+It isn't going to satisfy everyone.
 Here is reasoning behind this constraint:

 CapitalCase and camelCase are the defacto standard for NodeJS and